klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP8.md

     },
 ])

-// Create KIP8 instance with token address and jsonInterface(abi)
+// Create a KIP8 instance with token address and ABI
 > const kip8Instance = new caver.klay.KIP8('0x{address in hex}', [
     {
         constant: true,